11 Common Period Home Renovation Mistakes to Avoid – an Expert’s Guide

 One of the oddities of the house buying process in the UK is that we inevitably have to make decisions based on very short assessments.
 Most purchasers will take possession having spent no more than an hour in their new house – and usually much less.
 Nevertheless, I regularly meet clients at this stage who already have detailed ideas of the alterations, improvements or renovations they’d like to make.

-To my mind, this is always a mistake.
+To me, this is always a mistake.
 It’s essential to take time to understand the building and what you like about it.
 There will be many features that you hadn’t had time to notice but are of vital importance to the quality and feel of the house.
 Elements that initially seem inconvenient or worn out will come to be favourite parts of its character as you get to know it.

-So if the property is habitable, I’d strongly suggest you live in it for a few months before you develop your plans.
+So if the property is habitable, I’d strongly suggest you live in it for a few months before you develop your renovation plans.
 If not, go through every room carefully over a period of a few weeks – noting, measuring and drawing what is there so you can take full stock of what you’ve got.

 Many people replace old finishes, fittings and features wholesale with newer alternatives – but often all you achieve is the unappealing conflict of a contemporary house set in an old frame.
 The building’s interest, character and much of its value will have been eroded.
-If you want to live in a modern home, then buy or build one – it will be easier, cheaper and the result will be more satisfying.
+If you want to live in a modern home, then buy or build a new house – it will be easier, cheaper and the result will be more satisfying.

 A successful renovation should preserve or enhance the elements of a period property that make it special, generating a heritage premium in its value.
 This doesn’t mean you can’t incorporate contemporary elements where appropriate – but it takes skill and care to do this in a way that will enhance the building.